- What is AROC?

 - How can I become a member of AROC?

-The Australasian Rehabilitation Outcomes Centre (AROC) is a joint initiative of the Australian rehabilitation sector (providers, funders, regulators and consumers).
+The Australasian Rehabilitation Outcomes Centre (AROC) is the national rehabilitation medicine clinical registry of Australia and New Zealand.
+It is a joint initiative of the Australian rehabilitation sector (providers, funders, regulators and consumers).
 It commenced operation on 1 July 2002.
-With the support of its industry partners, AROC has been established by the Australasian Faculty of Rehabilitation Medicine (AFRM) of the Royal Australasian College of Physicians (RACP).
+With the support of its industry partners, AROC was established by the Australasian Faculty of Rehabilitation Medicine (AFRM) of the Royal Australasian College of Physicians (RACP).
 A business plan for AROC to run as a not-for-profit self-funding organisation was developed by an AROC Planning Group, consisting of representatives from across the sector.

 The purpose and aims of AROC were established as, and continue to be: